What I Learned My First Year Homeschooling – Part 2 is a continuation of a previous blog post which you can find at the very end of this post.

 Lesson #3: Stop Researching, and Start being Confident!

-Don’t research so much that you feel like your suffocating.
-There comes a point where you need to make a decision on which curriculum your going to buy, which model your going to follow, how many subjects your going to tackle, or what your schedule will look like.
+Don’t research so much that you feel like you are suffocating.
+There comes a point where you need to make a decision on which curriculum you are going to buy, which model you are going to follow, how many subjects you are going to tackle, or what your schedule will look like.
 Pray about it and then be confident in that choice.

 Being confident was a huge lesson for me!

-I would admit that I was homeschooling to people such as the librarian, or a store clerk.
+Yes, I did admit that I was homeschooling people such as the librarian, or a store clerk.
 But I was not confident in my statement.

 “Well… we, er, actually are… homeschooling… so… yeah…”

-It was like I was waiting for people to challenge me and the decisions I had determined were the best ones for my family.
-I basically should have been shouting, “Please heap your judgement and uneducated opinions about homeschooling onto me!”
+I was just waiting for people to challenge me on the decisions we made for our family.
+I basically should have been shouting, “Please keep your judgment and uneducated opinions about homeschooling to yourself!”

-I also recently learned that saying, “We home educate” sounds a little bit better than, “We home school.”
+Recently, I started saying, “We home educate” rather than, “We home school.”
 I really liked that.
-Don’t you think that “Educated” sounds better than “Schooled.”
+Don’t you think that “Educated” sounds better than “Schooled?”
 After all, that is exactly what we are doing with our children–educating them!

-From my limited experience (and after all this all about what I’ve learned!) homeschooling year round is nice because you can take a break whenever you want/need/feel like one.
+From my limited experience (and after all this is about what I’ve learned!) homeschooling year-round is nice because you can take a break whenever you want/need/feel like one.
 And it keeps us busy and in a routine during the summer.